-As there is a panoply of objects you can choose from, we’d want to be smart about choosing the celestial object that satisfies the three criteria best.
-There are two browser-based software that you can use for this selecting the best objects for imaging.
+As there is a panoply of objects you can choose from, we’d want to be smart about choosing the celestial object that satisfies the four criteria best.
+There are two browser-based software that you can use to select the best objects for imaging.

-Telescopius is an astronomy planner site that helps astronomers pick out the best objects for study based on one’s coordinates in the world.
-It shows that objects that will be closest to the zenith for the night, and you can search and filter celestial sources.
+Telescopius is an astronomy planner website that helps astronomers pick out the best objects for study based on one’s coordinates in the world.
+It helps to list objects that will be closest to the zenith for a given night, and you can search and filter celestial sources.
 It even has a filter to not show objects that will be close to the moon.